 Whether you’re a resident of Birmingham, or have visited the city on multiple occasions, it’s likely that you’ve noticed the massive abandoned hospital in Druid Hills.
 Vacant since 2008, Carraway Hospital is vandalized beyond repair and is scheduled for demolition in April 2020.

-Corporate Realty says they spent two years planning for redevelopment and allegedly hosted an open house last fall to receive feedback from local residents and business owners.
+Corporate Realty spokeswoman says the company has spent two years planning for redevelopment and hosted 30 meetings with residents of Druid Hills and other neighborhoods surrounding the Carraway site.
+Included in these meetings were two open houses held in the fall of 2018, which provided opportunities for local residents and business owners to provide feedback regarding the project.
 Nearly 300 people attended the event and expressed interest in affordable farmer’s markets, grocery stores and restaurants being included in the development.

 A Druid Hills resident, Jared Sluss, is responsible for creating a Community Benefits Agreement.
 This agreement will require Corporate Realty to state what they are doing to benefit the neighborhood.
 It includes a detailed description of how they plan to ensure community members are not displaced from the neighborhood after the development’s completion.

 According to Sluss, Birmingham City Councilor Darrell O’Quinn believes the agreement should have been created a long time ago, however no one took the initiative.

 Sluss is currently in the process of gathering a committee of neighbors to begin the process of putting the Community Benefits Agreement into writing.
 This will create transparency and a standard of expectations for Corporate Realty.